Write a better franchise for sale ad

 Attachment - bigger is better - If you’re near a large city, consider identifying the location in relation to that city. ie. just 20 minutes from Hamilton.

-3. Be descriptive - sell on benefits (Photos help)
+3. Be descriptive - sell on benefits (Photos and videos help)

 Ads are made up of words and pictures that create meanings and images.
 The more impressive and specific the benefits, the greater the interest.
 Think about what’s likely to be important to your buyer, what would make them want to buy your business?
 Is it; more leisure time, to make more money, for increased enjoyment, or to just be their own boss?